 That's a big difference.

 Unfortunately, telling the difference between a repair and an improvement can be difficult.
 In attempt to clarify matters, the IRS has issued lengthy regulations explaining how to tell the difference between repairs and improvements.
-Implementation of these rules has been delayed although anyone can opt to use them between now and their required effective date of January 1, 2014.
+Implementation of these rules was delayed but they became effective on January 1, 2014.

 For more details on current vs. capital expenses refer to the article Current vs Capital Expenses.